fasa79/BlockchainProject/README.md

 1. Do I need to install Metamask extension?

-    Ans: Yes, as Metamask will be used for all the transactions and transaction fee (gas price).
+    **Answer** : Yes, as Metamask will be used for all the transactions and transaction fee (gas price) in the web.
+Make sure your account is connected to Metamask.

-2. Do I need to run Ganache after running Truffle?
+2. Do I need to run Ganache?

-    Ans: Yes, it's recommended to run Ganache so you can monitor the accounts to be used for transaction.
-Private key string of the account to be used with metamask also can be retrieved from Ganache
+    **Answer** : You should run and setup Ganache before running `$ truffle migrate` .
+Thus, it's recommended to run Ganache so you can monitor the accounts used for transaction.

 3. What is the port used to run the Smart Contract (SC)?

-    Ans: The smart contract should be deployed at http://127.0.0.1:9545 .
+    **Answer** : The smart contract should be deployed at http://127.0.0.1:9545 .
 Make sure the the Truffle, Ganache and Metamask are connected to the same port.

+4. How do I connect account to Metamask?

+    **Answer** : Open your Ganache, pick any account you wish and get the private key string.
+Go to Metamask extension and click import account.
+Paste the private key string.
+Your account and balance should appear.

+## Declaimers

-**NOTE**: This project is only for our Blockchain and Application Part 1.
+**NOTE**: This github repository is for both Blockchain and Application Part 1 and Part 2.

 **AUTHOR**: FADHLUDDIN BIN SAHLAN (1817445) & FAEEZ ZIMAM BIN FEIZAL (1819541)